A brief history of Friendship Presbyterian Church

 The Mandarin speaking congregation has had four different senior pastors since 1963.
 The current pastor, Rev. Andrew Shen, came in 1979.
 The Mandarin congregation has planted two daughter churches in Shi-Pai, Taipei (1993) and Neihu, Taipei (1998).
 They adopted the Tze-Chiang Church next to Christ’s College in Danshui in 2002.
 In January 2003, the Mandarin congregation began two extra services and a Sunday School at the Chinese Evangelical Seminary chapel due to overcrowding in their three services.
 Their main preaching pastor now is Rev. Paul Kong.

 The English speaking congregation has had many pastors since its founding in 1953.
 Rev. Dennis Brice from the Presbyterian Church of Scotland pastored the English Congregation from 1986-1990.
 Rev. Marshall Hickman was pastor from 1998-2001.
 Rev. Bill Beasley (August 2001-January 2002) had most recently been serving in a PCA church in Hawaii before coming to FPC.
 The English-speaking congregation has had a number of pastors who have been ordained in the Presbyterian Church in America since 1977: Rev. Trinkle 77-80, Rev. Farlow 80-81, 82-85, Rev. Conkling 92-98, Rev. Yates 02-08.
-The current pastor, Rev. Dennis Brown, took over as pastor November 1, 2008.
+Rev. Dennis Brown, took over as pastor November 1, 2008.
+Pastor Dennis served two congregations in the United States for 28 years before becoming Head Pastor at Friendship.
+He is an ordained minister in the Presbyterian Church of America.
+Rev. Brown served at Friendship for ten years, finishing his term in August of 2018.